 To determine whether the molecular signature unique to the cells within the neural crest invasive front was shared elsewhere, we compared the molecular profile of trailblazers to single cells isolated from 4 distinct quartiles of the cranial neural crest cell migratory stream (Fig. 7A).
 We measured the similarity of molecular profiles across 327 single neural crest cells by Pearson correlation (Fig. 7B) and hierarchical clustering (Fig. 7C, D).
 Our analysis revealed 3 main results.
-First, the vast majority of cells from the other proximal quartiles had a poor correlation with the molecular profile of the trailblazer neural crest cells, but neural crest cells within each quartile had high correlations with one another (Fig. 7B).
-Second, the average expression of neural crest cells in the quartiles clustered according to their position within the migratory stream or within the local microenvironment depending on the type of clustering method (Fig. 7C, Euclidean; Fig. 7D, Pearson).
-Third, the gene expression profile of the invasive front at HH St. 15 was distinct from all quartiles, but most similar to quartile 1 (Fig. 7C, D).
-At the single cell level, the principle component analysis showed incomplete overlap between genes expressed within the invasive front and quartile 1 (Fig. 7E).
-Violin plots, which show the distribution of expression of a particular gene revealed examples of individual genes that were expressed at higher (BAMBI, CXCR1, PKP2, HAND2) or lower (Sox10, integrin alpha 3 (ITGA3)) levels by the invasive front than cells located more proximal within the neural crest cell migratory stream (Fig. 7F).
-Thus, the unique molecular signature associated with cells at the invasive front comprised a much smaller, distinct subpopulation of cells than the entire first quartile (Fig. 7).
-This gene profile was not shared by other migrating neural crest cells within the entire stream.
+First, the vast majority of cells from the other proximal quartiles have a poor correlation with the molecular profile of the trailblazer neural crest cells, but neural crest cells within each quartile have high correlations with one another (Fig. 7B).
+Second, the average expression of neural crest cells in the quartiles cluster according to their position within the migratory stream or within the local microenvironment depending on the type of clustering method (Fig. 7C, Euclidean; Fig. 7D, Pearson).
+Third, the gene expression profile of the invasive front at HH St. 15 is distinct from all quartiles, but most similar to quartile 1 (Fig. 7C, D).
+At the single cell level, the principle component analysis shows incomplete overlap between genes expressed within the invasive front and quartile 1 (Fig. 7E).
+Violin plots, which show the distribution of expression of a particular gene reveal examples of individual genes that were expressed at higher (BAMBI, CXCR1, PKP2, HAND2) or lower (Sox10, integrin alpha 3 (ITGA3)) levels by the invasive front than cells located more proximal within the neural crest cell migratory stream (Fig. 7F).
+Thus, the unique molecular signature associated with cells at the invasive front comprises a much smaller, distinct subpopulation of cells than the entire first quartile (Fig. 7).
+This gene profile is not shared by other migrating neural crest cells within the the rest of the stream.

 To refine the unique molecular signature of the invasive front, we examined the genes that were differentially expressed between the invasive front compared to the genes expressed by other neighboring cells in quartile 1 at HH St 15 (Table 3).
-This resulted in a list of 17 genes that were highly expressed in trailblazers and differentially expressed between the trailblazers and quartile 1.
-This list however did not take into account the comparison with the remainder of the stream (subregions 2-4).
+This resulted in a list of 17 genes that are highly expressed in trailblazers and differentially expressed between the trailblazers and quartile 1.
+This list however does not take into account the comparison with the remainder of the stream (subregions 2-4).
 When we compared the invasive front profile to single cell profiles from cells isolated throughout the stream, we found 94% (16/17) of the genes in agreement (Table 3).
-Thus, 16 genes were more representative of the unique molecular signature of the invasive front of the cranial neural crest cell stream.
+Thus, 16 genes are more representative of the unique molecular signature of the invasive front of the cranial neural crest cell stream.

 The transcription factors HAND2 & TFAP2A were identified as likely to influence the molecular signature of trailblazers and therefore their migration